google/angle/src/tests/deqp_support/README.md

 expect to see failed.
 Warnings are generated if a test unexpectedly passes, but an unexpected failure is an error.
 This let's ANGLE ensure there are no regressions.

+If multiple test expectations in a file match a specific test due to wildcards, the test harness picks the first match in the file as the overriding expectation.

 While developing a feature, or testing on a new platform, the expectations files can be modified to reflect the reality of the situation.
 The expected format for every line in these files is: